TheresaLui/SelfHelpContent_v2/articles/microsoft.dbformysql/dbformysql-gen1-availability-networkingfirewallrulesprivatelinkorvn.md

 * VNet Service endpoints
 * Firewall rules

-Please refer to recommended steps for respective section for resolving common issues.
+Refer to recommended steps for respective section for resolving common issues.

 ## **Recommended Steps**

 ### Private Link

-* If you are using Private Link ensure the correct configuration of the [Private link](https://docs.microsoft.com/azure/mysql/howto-configure-privatelink-portal)
+* If you are using Private Link, ensure the correct configuration of the [Private link](https://docs.microsoft.com/azure/mysql/howto-configure-privatelink-portal)
 * If you are using a Basic tier server, note that [Private Link](https://docs.microsoft.com/azure/mysql/concepts-data-access-security-private-link) is not supported
 * If you want only private endpoint connections to be allowed to access your server, then set [Deny public network access](https://docs.microsoft.com/azure/mysql/howto-deny-public-network-access) to **Yes**

 ### VNet Service endpoint

-* If you are using VNets ensure the correct configuration of the [service endpoints](https://docs.microsoft.com/azure/mysql/howto-manage-vnet-using-portal)
+* If you are using VNets, ensure the correct configuration of the [service endpoints](https://docs.microsoft.com/azure/mysql/howto-manage-vnet-using-portal)
-* If you are using a Basic tier server, note that VNet service endpoints is not supported
+* If you are using a Basic tier server, note that VNet service endpoints are not supported

 ### Firewall rules

-* To set up firewall rules on your client for outbound connection to Azure Database for MySQL Single Server, whitelist the gateway IP for your particular region.
+* To set up firewall rules on your client for outbound connection to Azure Database for MySQL Single Server, add the gateway IP for your particular region to the allow list.
 For information related to gateway IP addresses, visit the [connectivity architecture article](https://docs.microsoft.com/azure/mysql/concepts-connectivity-architecture#azure-database-for-mysql-gateway-ip-addresses).

 * Make sure you have the right [firewall settings](https://docs.microsoft.com/azure/mysql/concepts-firewall-rules) in place to allow the desired access to your server.
 You can either specify a single IP addresses or a range of IP addresses that are allowed to access your server.
 Server-level firewall rules can be managed through the [Azure portal](https://docs.microsoft.com/azure/mysql/howto-manage-firewall-using-portal), the [Azure CLI](https://docs.microsoft.com/azure/mysql/howto-manage-firewall-using-cli), and our [REST API](https://docs.microsoft.com/rest/api/mysql/).

-* If you are trying to connect to your server from other azure PaaS offerings, you must toggle the **Allow access to Azure services** option to *on*
+* If you are trying to connect to your server from other azure PaaS offerings, you must toggle the **Allow access to Azure services** option to **On**

 * If the server's IP appears to be public and you can ping or connect using telnet, connections to the Azure Database for MySQL Single Server are routed through a publicly accessible Azure gateway.
 However, the actual server IP is protected by the firewall.
 For more information, visit the [connectivity architecture article](https://docs.microsoft.com/azure/mysql/concepts-connectivity-architecture).

 ## **Recommended Documents**